StajiW/speedy-psarc/README.md

 # speedy-psarc
-TypeScript .psarc unpacker for Rocksmith DLC (only song manifold as of now)
+TypeScript .psarc unpacker for Rocksmith DLC (only song manifest as of now)